-A new study finds that people who hoarded during the early days of the pandemic tended to score high in the Big Five personality traits of extraversion and neuroticism.
+A new study into the psychology behind hoarding finds that people who hoarded during the early days of the pandemic tended to score high in the Big Five personality traits of extraversion and neuroticism.

 At the beginning of the Coronavirus pandemic, supermarkets around the world witnessed many empty shelves.
 These shortages fed the media’s seemingly insatiable appetite for articles about why people were hoarding toilet paper.

 Though many of those articles were lighthearted, stockpiling during a crisis is actually a serious issue.
 It can lead to increased scarcity of essential items like medicine, especially for vulnerable groups such as the elderly.

 What defines the people who stockpiled?
 The psychology behind hoarding

 That explains why researcher Jesper Dammeyer of the University of Copenhagen decided to investigate the psychology behind hoarding.
 Why do some people horde scarce goods in times of crisis, while others do not?
 His results have just appeared in the journal Personality and Individual Differences.

 Via social networks such as Facebook and LinkedIn, Dammeyer recruited 265 adult participants from Denmark and the United Kingdom.
 He collected data in March and April of 2020, just after the Danish and British governments had announced country-wide lockdowns.